Chatting with Amazon Q Developer about AWS - Amazon Q Developer

 To start a new conversation in the console:

-From an active conversation, you can start a new conversation by choosing the plus icon in the top right corner of the chat panel.
-From the welcome screen, choose New conversation at the bottom of the chat panel.
+1. You can start a new conversation by choosing the plus icon in the top right corner of the chat panel.

 Manage conversations in the console